GetAmbassador/redux-clerk/README.md

 // The tidy, minimal state managed by Redux Clerk.
 {

-  // Full data objects are only store stored once and never duplicated.
+  // Full data objects are only stored once and never duplicated.
   raw: {
     123: { uid: 123, name: 'Apple' },
     234: { uid: 234, name: 'Banana' },